Five things to know about the Wizards’ 2021-22 schedule

 The national NBA audience will have a chance to ogle the new-look Wizards twice this season, first against Toronto on Jan.
 21 on ESPN and then at the defending champion Milwaukee Bucks in the first half of a Tuesday doubleheader on TNT on Feb.
 1.

 Washington is also scheduled to appear on NBA TV four times against marquee opponents Brooklyn, Miami, the Los Angeles Lakers and New York.
 But keep in mind that national games are scheduled based on what’s most compelling in the league at the moment, so the Wizards’ slate could change.
-Last year they played themselves into a couple of national slots while then-point guard Russell Westbrook was chasing the league’s triple-double record and the team was chasing a spot in the play-in tournament — which returns this year from April 12-15.
+Last year they played themselves into a couple of national slots while then-point guard Russell Westbrook was chasing the league’s triple-double record and the team was chasing a spot in the play-in tournament — which returns this year from April 12 to 15.

 Staying home

 The Wizards have an eight-game homestand this season for the first time since 1984.
 The block of games falls from Jan.
-11-25 and includes a Martin Luther King Jr. Day matinee against the Philadelphia 76ers in which, judging by the playoff bout last season, we’re sure fans will act with the dignity the day demands.
+11 to 25 and includes a Martin Luther King Jr. Day matinee against the Philadelphia 76ers in which, judging by the playoff bout last season, the fans surely will act with the dignity the day demands.

 Going West

-The league appeared to try to cut down on travel once again this season, just as it did during its first pandemic campaign, clustering many games in the same region.
-The result is a pair of four-game road trips to the West Coast, the first of which is actually part of a six-game gauntlet.
+The league appeared to try to cut down on travel again this season, just as it did during its first pandemic campaign, clustering many games in the same region.
+The result is a pair of four-game trips to the West Coast, the first of which is actually part of a six-game gauntlet.

 From Dec.
-13-23, the Wizards will play in Denver, Sacramento, Phoenix, Utah, Brooklyn and New York before taking off on Christmas Eve and Christmas.
-The second road trip is in March, when Washington gets to visit Paul George’s Clippers, LeBron James and Westbrook’s Lakers, Damian Lillard’s Trail Blazers and Stephen Curry’s Warriors in one fell swoop from March 9-14.
+13 to 23, the Wizards will play in Denver, Sacramento, Phoenix, Utah, Brooklyn and New York before taking off Christmas Eve and Christmas.
+The second road trip is in March, when Washington gets to visit Paul George’s Clippers, LeBron James and Westbrook’s Lakers, Damian Lillard’s Trail Blazers and Stephen Curry’s Warriors in one fell swoop from March 9 to 14.

 Return games aplenty

-It’s unclear if Westbrook — or the fans at Capital One Arena who mostly didn’t get to see him play in person as a Wizard — considers the Lakers’ lone visit to Washington on March 19 a “return game,” but it’s a good bet fans will show up for an L.A. bout regardless.
+It’s unclear whether Westbrook — or the fans at Capital One Arena who mostly didn’t get to see him play in person as a Wizard — considers the Lakers’ lone visit to Washington on March 19 a “return game,” but it’s a good bet fans will show up for an L.A. bout regardless.

-The Wizards host a more proper return game on Jan.
+The Wizards host a more proper return game Jan.
 5 when former franchise point guard John Wall comes to town with Houston to play in front of his D.C. fans for the first time since he was traded.
 This game is sure to be a bit more special than when Wall played in front of an empty arena last season.

-Finally, Unseld will coach his team against the Denver Nuggets, where he spent the last six seasons as an assistant, twice: on the road on Dec.
-13 and at home on March 16.
+Finally, Unseld will coach his team against the Denver Nuggets, where he spent the past six seasons as an assistant, twice: on the road Dec.
+13 and at home March 16.

 Easing back

 One thing Beal and resident steady-eddy Raul Neto should be happy to hear — the Wizards have just 13 sets of back-to-back games scheduled this season.
-After the impossibly crowded schedule of last March and April, 13 sounds plenty doable, and hopefully means fewer injury to players.
+After the impossibly crowded schedule of March and April, 13 sounds plenty doable and could mean fewer injuries to players.

 Here’s the full 2021-22 schedule: